The Prince of Wales's Charities

 Full Story | Overview

 In 1989, against the advice of the British Foreign Office, The Prince of Wales invited an array of the world's most powerful business leaders to a meeting in the hurricane-devastated city of Charleston, SC.
 This meeting gave birth to the International Business Leaders Forum.

-The Forum became a breakout model, with members in 30+ countries working together with businesses, government and local communities to address concerns about ethical sourcing, the environment, treatment of employees and corruption.
-Whitty Worldwide was tasked with raising money for an IBLF Endowment Fund in memory of the organizations mastermind and co-founder, Robert Davies.
+Whitty Worldwide was tasked with revitalizing the IBLF brand, attracting new members and raising money for an Endowment Fund in memory of the organizations mastermind and co-founder, Robert Davies.

 "Prince Charles has been miles ahead of the curve on many issues relating to global sustainability.
 He warned about plastic waste in 1970 and championed organic farming long before it became mainstream."

 The Daily Telegraph

-Our work broke with tradition by publicly leveraging the outspoken heir to the throne's fame as a global eco-warrior.
+Our campaign broke with tradition by publicly leveraging the outspoken heir to the throne's fame as a global eco-warrior.

 In 2018, the IBLF was folded into The Prince of Wales Global Sustainability Fellowship Program at Cambridge University, where its work is helping the UN achieve its Sustainable Development Goals.